Skip to main content

 In this section we are going to learn about solving the factored equation, we are going to continue from the point where we form factored equation

-Numbers that satisfy an equation (its solutions) are called the roots of the equation.
+Numbers that satisfy an equation (its solutions) are called the

 Once you have factored the quadratic into the form;